halfdanrump/favorite_tools/README.md

 # Third Party Services
 - Datadog - I use use datadog to monitor most of my deployed containers
 - Sentry - Use it for services that contain a lot of state that's useful when debugging
+- Apiary - Online parser and formatter of API Blueprint markup